A6M “Zero”, Japanese Carrier Fighter

 Our 20mm cannons were big, heavy and slow firing.
 It was extremely hard to hit a moving target.
 Shooting down an enemy aircraft was like hitting a dragonfly with a rifle!
 It was never easy to score ... our opponents were tough.

 The 0.303 machine guns in the engine cowling were often ineffective against sturdy Allied aircraft.
-However, the Zero had an ammunition select switch that permitted its pilots to find the range with the 0.303s, then switching on the cannon to make the kill.
-The Japanese quickly became aware of the weakness of the original armament, and later models (beginning with the A6M5) increased the 20mm ammunition loadout and replaced the light machine guns with more effective heavy machine guns.
+The Zero had an ammunition select switch that permitted its pilots to find the range with the 0.303s, then switching on the cannon to make the kill.
+However, this was problematic, because the 0.303 rounds and the 20mm rounds had very different ballistics.
+The Japanese quickly became aware of the weakness of the original armament, and the A6M3 used a more powerful 20mm cannon whose ballistics better matched those of the 0.303 machine guns.
+Later models (beginning with late production versions of the A6M5) increased the 20mm ammunition loadout and replaced the light machine guns with more effective heavy machine guns.

 The Zero required an overhaul every 150 hours of flight time, but the Japanese often stretched this to 200 hours or more, with unhappy results.